review№ 14 · Issue 47· 7 min read

 The Honest Verdict

 Writesonic's free plan is a legitimate trial, not just a landing page with a signup wall.
-You get real tools, real output, and enough words to evaluate whether the platform fits your content workflow.
+You get real tools, real output, and enough generations to evaluate whether the platform fits your content workflow.

 One thing to watch: Writesonic's billing practices have drawn criticism on Trustpilot and Reddit.
 Users have reported difficulty cancelling subscriptions, unexpected charges after cancellation, and plan changes without clear notice.
 If you do upgrade, use a payment method you can easily dispute, and screenshot your plan terms at signup.
 This isn't unique to Writesonic, but the volume of complaints is higher than average for the AI writing tool category.